top of page

 USA

-Nature Immersion Adventure Retreat — Asheville, North Carolina
+Nature Immersion Retreat — Asheville, North Carolina

-October 15–19, 2026 | 4 nights Location to be announced soon
+October 15–19, 2026 | 4 nights | Location to be announced soon

 Our days will be filled with art, dance, movement, yoga, meditation, and guided activities, combined with time spent outdoors, shared meals, and moments of spontaneous connection.
 This is a trip for those who love discovering new places, new people, and new parts of themselves.
 Come as you are, curious and open, ready to discover what happens when community, creativity, and nature come together.